 Organise a support team

-This could be friends, family or work mates that might encourage and support you.
-Speak with your doctor or call a quit smoking service like Quitline on 13 78 48 to help you plan your approach and support you to quit.
+This could include friends, family or colleagues who can encourage and support you.
+You can also speak with your doctor or call Quitline on 13 78 48 for guidance and support.

 Plan your rewards